 It is very rare for a band to perform both Irish language (gaeilge), and traditional English language shows.
 We gave the first Irish language song show of its kind in the midwest.
 Mikes 'Irish Song: Traditional and Sean Nós' ranks among the top 10 Irish Traditional Albums of Song for 2013, and rests in the Irish Traditional Music Archives in Dublin.
 At a house concert, or on stage, we always share history and tradition!

 The Irish Roots Cafe was ranked as the #1 celtic group in the U.S. on Reverbnation (from May 2012 to January 2013).
-Of course we play traditional folk tunes in English, and smokin' hot session tunes with fiddle, mandolin, guitar and bodhran too!
+We also play traditional folk tunes in English, and smokin' hot session tunes with fiddle, mandolin, guitar and bodhran too!
 A strolling fiddler, dancer, or a cappella singer can be included on request as well as full sets of stringed instrumental tunes.

 The Band Members: